 Leicester is ranked in the top 25 universities in the Times Higher Education REF Research Power rankings which takes into account the quality of research and the number of research-active staff making REF returns.
-Health Sciences is a research-led department engaged in internationally-recognised research with strong links with the NHS bringing together basic and clinical scientists with strengths in microbial sciences, respiratory sciences, and immunology.
+Health Sciences is a research-led department engaged in internationally-recognised research, with strong links to the NHS bringing together basic and clinical scientists with strengths in microbial sciences, respiratory sciences, and immunology.

 Global fellowships (return phase only)/European fellowships – in line with current status

-It has links with the Midlands Health Data Research (HDR) Substantive Site and, the national HDR UK Digital Innovation Hub focused on respiratory disease provide data infrastructure and support.
-The NIHR BRC respiratory centre, supported by the Leicester Precision Medicine Institute, bring links with clinical expertise and facilities for patient recruitment and translation of genetic findings.
+It has links with the Midlands Health Data Research (HDR) Substantive Site and the national HDR UK Digital Innovation Hub focused on respiratory disease, providing data infrastructure and support.
+The NIHR BRC respiratory centre, supported by the Leicester Precision Medicine Institute, brings links with clinical expertise and facilities for patient recruitment and translation of genetic findings.

 Health Sciences and Respiratory Sciences together have an annual income of around £14M provided by the MRC, NIHR, Wellcome Trust, EU and other non-profit organisations.
 Much of this provides resources that support research and infrastructure in the respiratory field including:

 The Leicester Innovation Hub and Leicester Life Science Accelerator provide support and training to develop new clinical products/ideas, spin out companies, secondment opportunities and engagement with local SMEs.
 The Leicestershire Academic Health Partnership and BRC support regional infrastructure linkage to maximise funding and facilitate industrial collaborations.

-The Department of Health Sciences and Respiratory Sciences provide a vibrant environment with excellent teaching, active seminar series and top researchers with established strengths across epidemiology, medical statistics and respiratory science.
+The Department of Health Sciences and Respiratory Sciences provides a vibrant environment with excellent teaching, active seminar series and top researchers with established strengths across epidemiology, medical statistics and respiratory science.
 Both host external fellows and have significant GCRF and EU income for collaborations.
 The Leicester Institute of Advanced Studies supports visiting international fellows, regularly running networking activities and events.
 The Wellcome Trust DTP also attracts and supports international scholars.